gdoyle87/COMP2801/docs/wk_two.md

 **format-control-string** – describes input formats using conversion specifiers.
 **other-arguments** – pointers to variables that will receive the input.

-<br><br>
-* Prompt the user for one (or a few) items at a time.
+    - Prompt the user for one (or a few) items at a time.
-* Avoid asking for many inputs in one statement.
+    - Avoid asking for many inputs in one statement.
-* Always handle the possibility of incorrect data (e.g., invalid integers or strings with missing punctuation).
+    - Always handle the possibility of incorrect data (e.g., invalid integers or strings with missing punctuation).

 ---